chiubaca/notes/permanent-notes/making-eco-friendly-websites.md

 Fortunately, the trend of very heavy client side app seems to be swinging back the other way and SSR techniques which PHP popularized way back is starting to make a resurgence but augmented with all the lessons we've learnt in the last decade of component based UI development.

-I really like this article titled  []'The Third Age of JavaScript'](https://www.swyx.io/js-third-age/), where the author talks about how we're potentially entering new age tooling.
+I really like this article titled  ['The Third Age of JavaScript'](https://www.swyx.io/js-third-age/), where the author talks about how we're potentially entering new age tooling.

 ![third age of JS](https://dev-to-uploads.s3.amazonaws.com/i/rlixanixq8pyrpg9ivrv.png)